 Emergence Pastel on paper Akiko Hirano

 In the dark hospital room, the daughter and her husband of 30-some years have stayed by the bedside all night.
-When dawn comes, the daughter feels her mother’s strong hand grip loosening and slowly losing its warmth.
+When dawn comes, the daughter feels her mother’s strong hand-grip loosening and slowly losing its warmth.
 The husband puts a hand on her shoulder as she says a silent prayer.

-Last night, the wind was howling at Osorezan in northern Japan, sounding like children crying.
+Last night, the wind was howling at Osorezan in northern Japan, sounding like children wailing.
 Full of volcanic activities and hot springs, Osorezan meaning 'Fear Mountain' is regarded as a portal to the spiritual world.
-This morning, a caretaker of Bodai-ji is cleaning up the blown-down tree branches around the temple ground.
+In the morning, a caretaker of Bodai-ji is cleaning up the blown-down tree branches around the temple ground.
 He walks past an oozing sulfur hot spring and finds a black shawl lying on the ground.
 Thinking some visitor must have dropped it there, he picks up the shawl and throws it into a basket full of lost-and-found items that no one ever comes back to claim.